GamesCreed

 Tortuga - A Pirate’s Tale, PC, Review, Screenshots, GamesCreed

-In Tortuga – A Pirate’s Tale, battle and raiding can be initiated by raising the black pirate flag of the main ship, highlighting other ships and approaching them.
+In Tortuga – A Pirate’s Tale, battle and raiding can be initiated by raising the black pirate flag of the main ship, highlighting other ships, and approaching them.
 First, a dialogue choice will come up where players can choose to intimidate the enemy for a chance at free loot without a fight or push to fully attack.
 At this point, the game will enter a new hex grid battle mode.
 While it is turn-based, it still uses speed and motion to determine movement and attacks.

 Ships all have a minimum and maximum speed, and there is no means of staying in the same spot each turn.
 Additionally, cannons are typically only on the port and starboard sides.
 All combatants have armor values on the port, starboard, bow, and stern.
 Once an armor section is depleted, the actual hull can be attacked to destroy enemy vessels (note that allied ones that sink will also be permanently destroyed).

-The strategic dance comes from needing to both move in attack position with cannons, but also defend the venerable damaged sides of each ship.
+The strategic dance comes from needing to both move in attack position with cannons, but also defend the vulnerable damaged sides of each ship.
 For example, one ship with full armor could move to a tank and defend an already damaged craft.
 Another ship could instead be built to simply hit and run.

 Tortuga - A Pirate’s Tale, PC, Review, Screenshots, GamesCreed